Antyos/ppt-section-timeline/README.md

-# PowerPoint Update Section Labels
+# PowerPoint Section Timeline Add-In

-Automatically update in-slide section labels.
+Automatically update an in-slide section timeline.

 ![Slide Timeline Example](SectionTimelineExample.png)

+> The section timeline is in the top right corner.

 ## Usage